retspen/webvirtcloud/README.md

 ### Description

-WebVirtMgr is a libvirt-based Web interface for managing virtual machines.
+WebVirtCloud is virtualization web interface for admins and users.
 It can delegate Virtual Machine's to users.
 A noVNC viewer presents a full graphical console to the guest domain.
 KVM is currently the only hypervisor supported.

 ### Install WebVirtCloud panel (Ubuntu)